Pivot Chart in Blazor Pivot Table Component

 Blazor Pivot Chart with radius customization

-You can also change the radius of each slice (i.e., data point) within the chart series.
-This can be accomplished by using the ChartSeriesCreated event, which is triggered whenever a series is rendered in the chart area.
-Within this event, you can set the Radius property for each data object from the datasource, allowing the display of pie chart slices with different radii to meet your requirements.
+You can adjust the radius of each slice (i.e., data point) in the chart series using the ChartSeriesCreated event, which triggers when a series is rendered in the chart area.
+In this event, you can set the Radius property for each data object in the data source, enabling the display of pie chart slices with varying radii to suit your needs.

-In the ChartSeriesCreated event, the radius for each slice in the pie chart series is set to different values: 80%, 85%, and 90% in the following code sample.
-To effectively use these radius values, it’s essential to configure the args.Series[0].Radius property as Radius.
+In the ChartSeriesCreated event, the radius of each slice in the pie chart series is set to different values: 80%, 85%, and 90%, as shown in the following code sample.
+To apply these radius values effectively, you must set the args.Series[0].Radius property to Radius.

 @using Syncfusion.Blazor.PivotView